Huang Chao (badminton)

-Huang Chao (黄超; born 30 June 1992) is a Chinese-born Singaporean former badminton player.
+Huang Chao (黄超; born 30 June 1992) is a Singaporean former badminton player.
 He is a one-time national champion.

 Early life

 Huang was born in Jingzhou, Hubei, China, and joined the Singapore Badminton Association (SBA) on the Foreign Sports Talent Scheme in 2004 when he was 12 years old.
 The three-time provincial junior champion, whose father Huang Kai was a national player for China in the 1980s.

 Career

-In 2010, he was Singapore's lone badminton representative at the inaugural Youth Olympic Games.
+In 2010, Huang was Singapore's lone badminton representative at the inaugural Youth Olympic Games.
 He made it to the quarter-finals, upsetting India's second seed B. Sai Praneeth along the way.

 Huang was part of the squad who won men's team bronzes at the 2009 and 2011 Southeast Asian Games.
 He is a former national champion, having won the men's singles title at the 2013 edition.

+In 2011, Huang reached his career high ranking of 121.

-He also played a part in the mixed team bronze at 2014's Glasgow Commonwealth Games.
+Huang also played a part in the mixed team bronze at 2014's Glasgow Commonwealth Games.

 Huang retired from the Singapore national badminton team on 1 September 2015 due to shoulder injury.
 He is expected to remain in Singapore and has not ruled out the possibility of working with the Singapore Badminton Association in the future.

+In 2019, Huang came out of retirement to try for a place in the 2019 SEA Games.